kartikk221/spotify-true-shuffle/README.md

 # TrueShuffle: An open-source music shuffling web application for Spotify

 ## Motivation
-After having Spotify play the same 40-50 songs repetitively from my playlist that's well over 1000 songs in total, I was done with their shuffle algorithm.
-TrueShuffle is a completely front-end based web application that interacts with the Spotify API to bring truly unbiased music shuffling to Spotify.
-This application currently only works with Spotify accounts that have premium as the Playback API only works for accounts with Spotify's premium service.
+After having Spotify play the same 40-50 songs repetitively from my playlist that's well over 1000 songs in total, I was done with Spotify's shuffle algorithm.
+TrueShuffle is a completely front-end based web application that interacts with the Spotify API through OAuth to bring truly unbiased music shuffling to Spotify.
+This application currently only works with Spotify accounts that have premium as the Playback API only works for accounts with Spotify's premium subscription.
+This web application was built over the span of a few hours, so the UI/Code quality may not be A+ but that's exactly why this application has been open sourced.

 ## How to use?
 - Go to https://shuffle.software/